 If you're one of my regular readers who enjoys oil-free recipes, simply replace the dressing in this recipe with my Oil-Free Italian Dressing.
-It's equally as zippy and fresh and perfect with these ingredients.
+It's equally as zesty and fresh and pairs beautifully with these ingredients.

-You'll also want to make my almond-tofu feta cheese ahead of time, since store-bought vegan cheeses contain oil.
+You'll also want to make my vegan feta cheese ahead of time, since store-bought vegan cheeses contain oil.

 - Whisk together the dressing and set aside.